moby/moby/docs/reference/run.md

     -a=[]           : Attach to `STDIN`, `STDOUT` and/or `STDERR` -t=false        : Allocate a pseudo-tty
-    --sig-proxy=true: Proxify all received signal to the process (non-TTY mode only) -i=false        : Keep STDIN open even if not attached
+    --sig-proxy=true: Proxy all received signals to the process (non-TTY mode only) -i=false        : Keep STDIN open even if not attached

 If you do not specify `-a` then Docker will [attach all standard